rosatrancoso/notebook-share/docs/index.md

 A template for turning Jupyter notebooks and markdown files into a website.

-XX Steps to use this template:
+Steps to use this template:

 - Click the **Use this template** green button on this GitHub repo and fill in the details to create a repo under your account.
 - Clone the newly created repo to your computer and open it using a Text Editor (e.g., Visual Studio Code).